Kernix13/markdown-cheatsheet/README.md

 Trying to find a language to style terminal errors or errors & warnings in DevTools is difficult.
 The best languages I found for that are `c++` and `python`.
 The syntax highlighting isn't perfect but it at least has some highlighting.

-For directory tree code blocks, the best three languages to use to show color are `python`, `bash` or `sh`, and `yml`.
+For directory tree code blocks, the best three languages to use to show color are `python` (and maybe `py`), `bash` or `sh`, and `yml`.
 On GitHub, all 3 highlight comments describing the file/folders as gray.
 Normally, everything else is white on GitHub, but

 - `yml` highlights everything else as light blue
 - `bash` or `sh` highlights everything else as white, and